yingshaoxo/auto_everything/auto_everything/yingshaoxo_python/README.md

 Here, I just want to talk about how to make a python based on any programming language.

-> A thing to mention is: Why python is 60 times slower than c code?
-Because for each variable, for example, string variable, it has almost 60 builit_in functions for that variable you create, when you create that variable, it will assign 60 string_related functions to that variable, that process makes python slow.
-But if you create a string variable without built_in functions, you do things like 'string_join(str1, str2)' or 'string_split(str1, splitor)', then the python speed will be as quick as c.
+> A thing to mention is: **Why python is 60 times slower than c code?** Because for each variable, for example, string variable, it has more data structure than char*.
+And when we parse the python code, it takes time.

 ## Easy Programming Language (易语言)